 # kill -9 2443 2604

-OR following the command, if you wish to terminate the processes by process name
+OR follow the command if you wish to terminate the processes by process name

 # killall -9 firefox